 The downside of Bluehost’s Standard plan?
 For starters, there’s only one server location, meaning it’ll take longer to load your site outside of the US.
 The bandwidth allowance is also relatively low at 5TB, so you may struggle if you have an unexpected surge in traffic.

-GoDaddy’s Economy plan may be our third cheapest dedicated hosting plan, but it’s not one we’d recommend.
+GoDaddy’s Economy plan may be our second cheapest dedicated hosting plan, but it’s not one we’d recommend.
 For starters, the renewal rate is fairly pricey at $226.98/month, without the features and service to match.

 GoDaddy is the only provider featured on this list to not offer a 30 day money back guarantee with its dedicated hosting plans, meaning you’re making a real commitment by signing up.
 The Economy plan’s storage is good, at 1TB of disk space, but you have to pay extra for backups, and the uptime guarantee is a disappointing 99.97%.
 All in all, you’d expect a lot more for the price.